 I decided to only take a baby step and planned to do a 50k ultra by the following year.
 I chose what now looking back was one of the easiest ultras.
 I glad I did it.
-You can read my report all about the First Landing 50k seashore marathon (I will provide the link whenever I get to it).
+You can read my report all about the First Landing 50k seashore marathon (report of my first 50k).
 I thought at the time, that was the hardest thing I have done.
 That was the end of 2018.

 Now brought us to this year, with a new confident of having done the 50k ultra.
 I was itching to sign up for the JFK.
 I don’t remember when I signed up, probably sometimes in March/April after a careful consideration.
 The rest then was history.

 I ran a few other 50k this year before doing the JFK.
 Three of them: Eastern Divide 50k, Marine Corps 50K, and Old Glory 50k.
 They were helpful.
 Eastern Divide was one that was planned as a training run for JFK, while the other two were incidental.
 However, they were great, looking back, in getting me ready.
 The Eastern Divide and the Old Glory were much tougher than the first 50k.
 Having done the Old Glory, JFK’s mountainous trail portion was truly a joke.

 I also signed up two other ultras that in the end I didn’t do: High Bridge and Iron Mnt.
 I’m not sure if I have done those, would I have been overtrained?
 Praise God for how things turned out.